 Stage two - online situational judgment assessment: this test has been specifically designed for use in the recruitment of 999 and 101 contact officers.
 You will be presented audio clips of interactions between contact officers and callers and asked to rate the effectiveness of actions which could be taken in response to the scenario.

-Stage five - pre-employment checks: this is when we begin our pre-employment checks which consist of a medical, vetting, biometric vetting and a fitness test.
+Stage six - pre-employment checks: this is when we begin our pre-employment checks which consists of a medical questionnaire and vetting.
 Further information on the checks can be found in the FAQs below.

 If your application has been successfully submitted you will receive an email to your registered email address along with your candidate ID.
 If you have submitted an application but have not received a notification please first check your Spam/Junk folder before emailing [email protected] providing your full name, telephone number and the date you submitted your application.